FOUfashion/api/README.md

 ## Endpoints :golf:

 The API blueprint is available at [docs.fou.apiary.io](http://docs.fou.apiary.io/).
+Other docs like the database diagram are included there.

 ## Server CLI :pager: